-We may revise this Policy from time to time by updating this document.
-The revised Policy will take effect when it is posted on our website or distributed through our email lists.
+We may revise this Policy from time to time by updating this Policy.
+The revised Policy will take immediate effect when it is posted on our website or distributed through our email lists.

-Coach’s Companion collects, holds, uses and discloses personal information to carry out Coach’s Companion activities, services and functions under the Privacy Act 1988.
+Coach’s Companion collects, holds, uses, controls, processes and discloses personal information to carry out Coach’s Companion activities, services and functions under the Privacy Act, NZPA, EUGDPR and UKGDPR.

-These functions, services or activities include, but are not limited to the provision of a cloud technology platform that allows “you”, “your”, “user”, “registered user” to:
+These functions, services or activities include, but may not limited to the provision of a cloud technology platform that allows “you”, “your”, “user”, “registered user” to:

 WHAT IS PERSONAL INFORMATION?

 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

 |1.||Whether the information or opinion is true or not; and|